belchenkovova/21_particle_system/README.md

 * Free camera
 * Color interpolation according to particle's speed
-* Initialization of particles in shape of tetrahedron
+* Initialization of particles in shape of sphere, cube and tetrahedron
-* Additional objects : emitter, consumer
+* Special objects : emitter, consumer

 ## References